XteryanSolutions/ASA_Dino_Manager/README.md

 # Ark Dino Manager

 Ark Dino Manager is a tool designed to assist players in managing their dinos more effectively.
 Features include breeding support, mutation detection, and more.
+Keep track of dinos current stats and breeding stats and see when baby dinos will grow up etc.

+Automatically imports dinos for easy tracking of new babies and tames without gameplay interruption.

 ## Installation Instructions